WeDot-Engine/WeDot-docs/src/classes/class_json.md

 - Numbers are parsed using [`String.to_float`](class_string.md#class_string_method_to_float) which is generally more lax than the JSON specification.

 - Certain errors, such as invalid Unicode sequences, do not cause a parser error.
-Instead, the string is cleansed and an error is logged to the console.
+Instead, the string is cleaned up and an error is logged to the console.